jbonatakis/jbonatakis.github.io/site/_posts/2025-12-28-i-set-out-to-learn-rust.md

 And more.
 I think chunking is *critical* to any real RAG application, but I didn't want to get caught up on that here.
 I think it will be a good focus for later learning.

 ### Storage
 Next is the database.
-As discussed above, this is standard Postgres with the `pgvector` extension enabled.
+This is standard Postgres with the `pgvector` extension enabled.
 Database migrations are managed via `dbmate`, a nice migration framework that enables and encourages the use of raw SQL instead of an ORM.
 I've created one table, `embeddings`, defined as:
 ```sql
 CREATE TABLE embeddings (